-Having a parent or other family member in prison, can impact on a child's sense of identity and how they interact with their family and community.
+Having a parent or other family member in prison can impact on a child's sense of identity and how they interact with their family and community.
 Equally importantly, it can impact on their lives at school.
 As schooling is the most universal service provision for children, it is crucial that schools address the needs of the children who are affected by this issue.
-Many schools are making good progress in this area, but we know from our work that the quality varies.